-Prepare to dribble.
 Prepare to have dreams of sweet and spicy doughy swirls that are dripping in sticky cinnamon syrup.
 Yes, these scrolls are worthy of every salivating, delicious, heavenly, scrumdiddlyumptious word you've ever read about them.
 And we're not going to hold back either.

 You may have seen them in cafes across Sydney: huge, pudgy scrolls covered in a blanket of icing sugar.
 Hidden within are layers of buttery dough and a secret spice mix that only Tony Jabbour, owner and chef, knows the recipe for.
 Paired best with a strong latte, these signature scrolls came about as a result of a rough start to a pizza business.

 Four years ago Oregano Bakery was a Lebanese pizza store — but boredom led to sugar cravings, so Tony started making his favourite sweet.
 Enter the cinnamon scroll.
-Starting with ten units a day, he now produces more than 3000 a day and the family-run business is distributing their infamous, oozing scrolls to over 300 cafes across Sydney.
+Starting with ten units a day, he now produces more than 3000 a day and the family-run business is distributing their famous, oozing scrolls to over 300 cafes across Sydney.

 The humble bakery in South Hurstville is bright, modestly small and never without a crowd.
 People venture far and wide for their dough fix.
 Everything is made on the premises with passion and dedication, and the whole family is a part of it.
 Tony's wife, Sonia, is the face of the shop; her energetic and friendly demeanour ensures all customers are enjoying every minute (and every crumb).
 Their son Jayden is head barista and executes a fine espresso using Di Gabriel beans; Sonia's brother, Robert, looks after all the marketing and business aspects; and daughter Jasmine is also behind the scenes, taking care of the social media pages to keep the mouths drooling.

-It's not just the notorious cinnamon scrolls that sell-out: mocha, tahini, honey and walnut, orange and macadamia, chocolate, Nutella and banana, lamington, cookies and cream and salted caramel are also dropping jaws.
+It's not just the cinnamon scrolls that sell-out: mocha, tahini, honey and walnut, orange and macadamia, chocolate, Nutella and banana, lamington, cookies and cream and salted caramel are also dropping jaws.
 With sweet, syrupy goodness swirled into each crevasse, they really are moist morsels of joy worth cradling.

 Despite the scrolls stealing the limelight, the core of the bakery is still all about the pizza.
 The zaatar wrap (Sonia's special, $9) is deliciously filled with mint, shallots, olives and yoghurt, and the simple zaatar pizza with cheese ($5.50) is our pick of the lot.
 Further consideration should also be extended to the meat pizza with lean minced lamb ($6.90) and also the cheese pide ($6).